What it is

 ### Primary Action

-- Always run the Go program at `scripts/get_random_quote/main.go` via the `go` tool.
+- Always run `go run ./scripts/get_random_quote/main.go` via the `bash` tool.

 - Return exactly the quote line printed by the program (trim surrounding whitespace).